Bigger-and-Stronger/neural-sdf-for-reconstruction/README.md

-# Neural Implicit Signed Distance Fields for 3D Shapes
+# Neural Implicit Signed Distance Fields for Surface Reconstruction from Point Clouds

-A list of academic papers on neural implicit Signed Distance Fields (SDFs) for 3D shapes.
+A list of academic papers on neural implicit Signed Distance Fields (SDFs) for surface reconstruction from point clouds.
 Note: Each neural SDF here corresponds to only a shape.

 I will update this list systematically.